ynchiu/ShuJiangStore/README.md

 CUDNN can be used to calculate convolutions.
 To enable that:
-1. please go to http://www.vlfeat.org/matconvnet/install/ to download and compile MatConvNet with the CUDNN support.
+1. Please go to http://www.vlfeat.org/matconvnet/install/ to download and compile MatConvNet with the CUDNN support.
-2. copy the folder 'MatConvNet_Dir/matlab/mex' into 'LightNet_Dir/CoreModules/mex'.
+2. Copy the folder 'MatConvNet_Dir/matlab/mex' into 'LightNet_Dir/CoreModules/mex'.
 You may need to copy some dynamic libraries in the CUDNN folder to the LightNet mex folder as well depending on your system.
 3. Set opts.use_cudnn=1 in the main tesing script.